RIVERSPORT River Protectors

 The two most common forms of trash found in the river are single-use plastics such as water and soda bottles, and Styrofoam cups, plates, and to-go containers.

-“We need volunteers to help pick up the trash, but we also need people to ask their restaurants and retailers to offer more eco-friendly alternatives than Styrofoam and plastic,” Allen said.
-“We understand it’s a process.
+River Protectors needs volunteers to help pick up the trash, and also need ask their restaurants and retailers to offer more eco-friendly alternatives than Styrofoam and plastic.
+It won’t happen overnight; it’s a process.
 RIVERSPORT is working to get there just like everyone else.
-It’s a journey that begins with that first step.”
+It’s a journey that begins with that first step.

 - Download the free Litterati app